 Seek safety in numbers

 Another benefit of joining your manager alongside other colleagues is that you should all enjoy a honeymoon period after joining.
-“With a team move you can be shielded by your manager and by the overall team’s performance,” says ex-private banker Liu San Li, now head of banking at BTI Executive Search in Singapore.
+“With a team move you can be shielded by your manager and by the overall team’s performance,” says Liu San Li, a former private banker, now a business partner at wealth management firm Avallis in Singapore.

 Take care if it’s a tier-two